April in the Garden

 time to enjoy your garden and smell the flowers - I sat

-but was sidetracked by my 5 month old puppy wanting to go
+was sidetracked by my 5 month old puppy wanting to go out, so

-out, so I went into the garden with her and the older dog
+I went into the garden with her and the older dog and a mug

 I ended up sitting for about an hour on a rustic chair I've made from old oak fence-posts in the sun under the plum tree that is starting to come out in blossom.
 There was constant bird song, Brimstone and Red Admiral butterflies and honey bees that the sun had woken up were flying about.
 The dogs were playing and little one would run up my outstretched legs every now and then for reassurance and a big fuss.
 There were daffodils, Forsythia, primroses and the scent of hyacinths, the whole garden was in puppy-mode in fact.
 Make sure you take the time to enjoy your garden.